 How safe is this vehicle?

 The current Chevrolet Colorado fails miserably as a Top Safety Pick; it scored a "Poor" grade in the headlight test, and it performed fairly in the side crash and small-overlap tests.
 As if that isn't enough, it also lacks automatic emergency braking.
-The manufacturers will need to improve in this department, but we don't expect much to change in the 2019 model year.
+The manufacturers will need to improve in this department, but we don't expect much to change next year.